inadarei/draft-prefer-transclude/draft.md

 of the required data.
 This is the challenge that "transclude" preference addresses.

-When server sends hypermedia responses (e.g. in the case of Hypermedia APIs) some of the response data may be referenced via a URI link instead of being embedded in the payload itself.
+When server sends hypermedia responses (e.g. in the case of hypermedia APIs) some of the response data may be referenced via a URI link instead of being embedded in the payload itself.
 The need to grab data from a link can degrade experience of mobile applications, since they are forced to make multiple